mehdi-sadighian/cpp-postgresql-Connection-Pool-And-Query-Suite/README.md

     //Select Example:

     query = "select id,familyname from t7;";

-    Select PGSelect(&PgsqlConnection, query);//Creare Object, This Will Dispose And Clear itself when goes out of scope
+    //Creare Object, This Will Dispose And Clear itself when goes out of scope Select PGSelect(&PgsqlConnection, query);

     if (PGSelect.Success)
     {